Hiking the Crouching Lion Trail on Oʻahu, Hawaiʻi

 Distance: 5.3 miles / 8.5 km

-In short, the Crouching Lion Trail is really only the footstep for the much longer Puʻu Manamana-Kahekili Ridge Loop Trail.
+In short, the Crouching Lion Loop Trail is really only the footstep for the much longer Puʻu Manamana-Kahekili Ridge Loop Trail.

-What this means is that the longer 5.3-mile (8.5 km) loop can either begin here on the Crouching Lion Trail or on the Kahekili Ridge side, located in the more residential part of Kaʻaʻawa.
+What this means is that the longer 5.3-mile (8.5 km) loop can either begin here on the Crouching Lion side or on the Kahekili Ridge side, located in the more residential part of Kaʻaʻawa.

 That being said, don’t let the moderately short 5.3-mile distance influence your perception about how hard the trail is, as Puʻu Manamana is not a beginner hike.

 By this, I mean that if you were only prepared to hike Crouching Lion, don’t proceed up the ridge.
 You are not prepared for the longer Puʻu Manamana Loop.
-Additionally, Puʻu Manamana features numerous high-exposure class 3/ class 4 climbs, where a mistake is simply not an option.
+Additionally, Puʻu Manamana features numerous high-exposure class 3/ 4 climbs, where a mistake is simply not an option.

 Read My Separate Post: Puʻu Manamana-Kahekili Ridge Loop Trail

-Puʻu Manamana Loop Trail
+Puʻu Manamana-Kahekili Ridge Loop Trail

 Hidden Valley